Document Type : Research Paper

 Authors

-1 Bachelor of Health and Kinesiology (At, Athletic Trainers), Division of Health and Kinesiology, International Incheon University (IUN), Incheon, Republic of North Korea.
+1 Bachelor of Health and Kinesiology (At, Athletic Trainers), Division of Health and Kinesiology, International Incheon University (IUN), Incheon, Republic of South Korea.

 2 Assistant Professor of Exercise Physiology, Department of Physical Education and Sport Sciences, Faculty of Humanities North Tehran Branch of Islamic Azad University.
 Tehran ,Iran